3 Recommended Local Trains in Miyagi Prefecture! From the City of Forests to the Land of Beautiful Mountains and Rivers

 • Google Map Mangokuura

-JR Kesennuma Line (Maeyachi Station - Yanaizu Station: 6 stations 17.5km)
+JR Kesennuma Line (Maeyachi Station to Yanaizu Station: 6 stations, 17.5km)

-In the past, the entire line was railway, but now BRT runs from Yanaizu Station to Kesennuma by bus.
+The entire line used to be a railway, but now it is a BRT bus service from Yanaizu Station to Kesennuma

-The area between Yanaizu Station and Kesennuma Station was severely damaged in the Great East Japan Earthquake, and efforts to restore the railway were given up on, and the line was revived as the Kesennuma Line BRT, with buses running on a dedicated road using the original route.
+The section between Yanaizu Station and Kesennuma Station was severely damaged in the Great East Japan Earthquake, and plans to restore the railway were abandoned.
+Instead, the line was revived as the Kesennuma Line BRT, with buses running on a dedicated road that used to be the original railway line

-From Maeyachi Station, there is a train that goes directly to Kogoda Station via the Ishinomaki Line.
+From Maeyachi Station, there are direct trains to Kogota Station via the Ishinomaki Line

-The railway section offers a view of the countryside, while the BRT section runs along the coast, but the section where you can see the sea is shorter than it was in the railway era, as there is a huge sea wall.
+The view from the train window on the railway section is of a vast rural landscape, and the BRT section runs along the coast, but the section with a view of the sea is shorter than it was in the railway era due to the presence of a series of huge seawalls

-Many repeat customers come here to try the Kamatoro Steak, and the fragrantly grilled swordfish belly is juicy, fatty, yet refreshing, and you can eat as much as you want.
+Many repeat customers come to try the Kamatoro Steak, a fragrantly grilled swordfish belly that is juicy, fatty yet light, and you can eat as much as you want

 INFORMATION